9 SECRETS OF MOMS WHO RAISE GIRLS WITH CONFIDENCE

 Moms who raise confident daughters let them take risks and let them fail because they understand this is how children learn.

-Older kids and teens can mow the yard, cook dinner or do the family shopping.
+Older kids and teens can mow the yard, cook dinner or do the family shopping-all by themselves.

-Hand over your list of errands for the day and give her a chance to show you what she can do.
+Hand over your list of errands for the day and give your teenager the chance to show you what they can do.

 You don’t have to agree with everything she says or feels as long as you recognize her emotions with empathy.